wordpress-connector-for-mobilizon/connector-mobilizon/source/readme.txt

 - Set the URL of the Mobilizon instance in the settings
 - Toggle adding named offset in brackets after the time in the settings

+The source code is available on [Github](https://github.com/dwaxweiler/connector-mobilizon).

+## Installation

 Shortcut format with limiting the number of events to show to 3 for example: `[<wordpress-name>-events-list events-count=3]`

 Optionally, you can only show the events of a specific group by indicatings its name: `[<wordpress-name>-events-list events-count=3 group-name="mygroup"]`
 You have to use their username, e.g. `@nosliensvivants`, and append the name of their instance if they use a different one, e.g. `@yaam_berlin@mobilize.berlin`.

-The source code is available on [Github](https://github.com/dwaxweiler/connector-mobilizon).

 ## Screenshots
 1. Events list